Cardiff Travel Guide

 These modern amenities lie alongside some impressive historical sites, including the Cardiff Castle, which was built by the wealthy third Marquis of Bute.
 The castle is located in the centre of Cardiff on a site used by both the Romans and the Normans as a strategic point of defence.
 Visitors can still explore the Norman Keep, set on top of a small hill overlooking the city.

-Other popular attractions in Cardiff include the National Museum and Gallery, St David's Hall, Llandaff Cathedral, the outdoor Museum of Welsh Life and the Millennium Stadium - the home of the Welsh Rugby Union and host-to-be of football matches at the 2012 Olympics.
-There are also many historical attractions and points of interest just outside the city, including several Neolithic sites, and the area is resplendent with natural beauty.
+Other popular attractions in Cardiff include the National Museum and Gallery, St David's Hall, Llandaff Cathedral, the outdoor St Fagan's National History Museum, and the Millennium Stadium.
+There are also many historical attractions and points of interest just outside the city - including several Neolithic sites - and the area is resplendent with natural beauty.

-This fast-growing urban centre is an uncommon tourist destination, but more and more travellers are flocking to enjoy the sights, sounds and 24-hour buzz of the Welsh capital.
+This fast-growing urban centre is still relatively undiscovered as a tourist destination, but more and more travellers are venturing to the exciting Welsh capital.

 Become our Cardiff Travel Expert